 - Prevents mushroom growth

 - Reduces lawn maintenance requirements

 When to Aerate Lawn

-You can tell your lawn needs aeration if water is gathering and not seeping into the soil, if the soil has become compressed, and if the grass and soil has lost its luster or is sparse.
+You can tell your lawn needs aeration if water is gathering and not seeping into the soil, if the soil has become compressed, and if the grass has lost its luster or is sparse.
 For thinning grass, you may need further lawn treatment, but aeration is beneficial.

 How Frequently Should I Aerate?

 We recommend that homeowners aerate their lawns on an annual basis.
 However, if your lawn sees a lot of foot traffic that may cause the grass and soil to wear down, we advise you to aerate more regularly.
 Aeration should be a part of your spring or fall yard cleanup.

 Several factors determine the cost of lawn aeration.
 The most significant price factor is the size of your yard.
 Smaller yards will cost less than larger ones, and obstacles or hard-to-reach areas may also affect the price.
 Suppose you’re planning to aerate your lawn yourself.
 In that case, you’ll need to rent or buy a mechanical lawn aerator, which can cost a significant amount for machines that do a smooth and accurate job.
 Hiring The Grounds Guys for lawn aeration services is your best bet because we have high-quality professional lawn aeration equipment and know how to use it correctly.

 Save time and stay safe by hiring an experienced professional lawn aerator.
 At The Grounds Guys, we provide free estimates on all our lawn care services.
 Our experts will be happy to answer any questions.